 Lesson Schedule: Wednesdays @ 7-7:45 PM: October 2, 9 & 16 and Saturdays @ 4-4:45 PM: October 5, 12 & 19

 For information email: firstname.lastname@example.org

 Phone: 208 344 5501

-The Treasure Valley YMCA and Sawtooth Masters team (SAWS) are proud to announce their continued support of the National "Adults Learn to Swim" (ALTS) program this May in Boise.
+The Treasure Valley YMCA and Sawtooth Masters team (SAWS) are proud to announce their continued support of the National "Adults Learn to Swim" (ALTS) program this October in Boise.
 Nationally, only 37% of adults are proficient swimmers.
-This program’s mission is to offer free swim lessons (6 lesson series/each swimmer) in an effort improve that percentage and provide each student with basic swim skills to be comfortable in the water and prevent drowning.
+This program’s mission is to offer free swim lessons (6 lesson series/each swimmer) in an effort to improve that percentage and provide each student with basic swim skills to be comfortable in the water and prevent drowning.
 Swim lessons are offered to adults (18+) by volunteer instructors from SAWS and other swimmers in the community.
-If needed, students will be provided with cap & goggles, and all will receive a certificate of completion
+If needed, students will be provided with cap & goggles, and all will receive a certificate of completion.

 We expect to serve students with the following profiles: